StefanHoutzager/decimal-input.js/README.md

-  This is a test / demo html file with javascript to handle a configurable input field for decimals.
-It works in at least the newest versions of Chrome, Firefox and Edge Configurable with HTML attributes in the decimal input field are:
+  This is a javascript library to format decimal input fields while you type.
+  Try demo.html via a http server (for example https://github.com/indexzero/http-server) It works in at least the newest versions of Chrome, Firefox and Edge; ES6 is used.

+  Configurable with HTML attributes in the decimal input field are:
   - numDecimals
   - maxDigits